burcakotlu/GLANET/docs/source/tutorial.rst

 7)	**Enrichment**: (Optional)

 	* *Perform Enrichment*
-		-  Check *Perform Enrichment* check box if you want Enrichment Analysis.
+		-  Check *Perform Enrichment* check box if you want to achieve Enrichment Analysis.
 		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation Options.
         -  Perform Enrichment With ZScores (Default)
 		-  Perform Enrichment Without ZScores
 		-  Perform Enrichment With ZScores (Default) ranks elements w.r.t. their zScores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.
-		-  Perform Enrichment With ZScores requires more memory than Without ZScores and it is recommended when you have at most thousands of elements to be analysed.
 		-  Perform Enrichment Without is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
 		-  Do not check Perform Enrichment With ZScores if you have hundreds of thousands of elements and you don't have enough memory (> 16GB)